samuelcg20/tp/docs/UserGuide.md

 ### Guided Tour — `guidedtour`

-Opens the Guided Tour window, which provides an overview of the key components of the Address Book interface.
+The button opens the Guided Tour window, which showcases the key features of the Address Book interface.

-Format: `guidedtour`

 ![Guided Tour Overview](images/annotatedGuidedTour.png)